Super Smash Bros. Melee

-Using one of the Debug Menu's many tools, it's possible to choose which Pokémon will spawn from a Pokéball.
+Using one of the Debug Menu's many tools, it's possible to choose which Pokémon will spawn from a Poké Ball.
 One of these Pokémon is Ditto, listed under its Japanese name of Metamon.
 If a Poké Ball containing Ditto is thrown, it will pop out, briefly shout its Japanese name, and vanish.
 Ditto was presumably removed late in development, as it is mentioned in the official Melee strategy guide.
-(A video of Ditto can be seen right here.
-According to TetraBitGaming, only one Ditto can be on the screen at a time.)
+(A video of Ditto can be seen right here.)
+Only one instance of Ditto can be on-screen at a time.

 Rip GIFs of the animations if possible.

 Two unused animations exist for every playable character, titled "Selected" and "SelectedWait".
-Many of the "Selected" animations bear a close resemblence to victory poses used in-game, although the "SelectedWait" animations all appear to be totally unused.
+Many of the "Selected" animations bear a close resemblance to victory poses used in-game, although the "SelectedWait" animations all appear to be totally unused.

 The filenames appear to suggest that these animations were intended to play upon selecting a character, in a manner akin to the original Super Smash Bros.
 As Melee utilizes splash art on the character select screen (which would be the standard for every other game forward, possibly due to limitations for the possibility of several models on screen at once, especially during local 8-player matches) as opposed to the playable character models, there are no other situations these animations could appropriately be used in, ultimately rendering them unused.

 The animations for various characters are noticeably unfinished — characters such as Marth and Young Link have their objects clip through their own models, while Ganondorf and Falco only have one static frame of animation.